 Im = Mass flow rate in t/hr

 Each material has its own coefficient λ.
 It is generally of the order of 2 to 4.
-For materials like rock salt etc, the mean value of λ is 2.5.
-For gypsum, lumpy or dry fine clay, foundry sand, cement, ash, lime, large grain ordinary sand, the mean value of λ is 4.0.
+For materials like rock salt, etc., the mean value of λ is 2.5.
+For gypsum, lumpy or dry fine clay, foundry sand, cement, ash, lime, and large grain ordinary sand, the mean value of λ is 4.0.

-In this connection it should be noted that the sliding of the material particles against each other gives rise to internal friction.
-Other resistance due to grading or shape of the output discharge pattern contributes to the resistance factor.
+In this connection, it should be noted that the sliding of the material particles against each other gives rise to internal friction.
+Another resistance due to the grading or shape of the output discharge pattern contributes to the resistance factor.
 That is why the parameter λ is always higher than that due to pure friction.

 Drive power of the Vertical screw conveyor at no load, PN: